wzz6423/Cued-Agent/README.md

 Our framework consists of four specialized agents:

 1. **Hand Recognition Agent**: Uses methods from STF-ACSR as a training-free recognition agent to recognise hand shapes and positions
-2. **Lip Reading Agent**: Employs a Conformer-based encoder for lip feature extraction, only finetuned onthe  lip-reading task
+2. **Lip Recognition Agent**: Employs a Conformer-based encoder for lip feature extraction, only finetuned on the lip-reading task and data
 3. **Joint Decoding Agent**: Fuses lip and hand information in a training-free manner for Cued Speech sequence decoding
-4. **Self-Correction Agent**: Leverages LLM to post-process and correct recognition errors and outputs the final Cued Speech sequence and corresponding sentences
+4. **Self-Correction Agent**: Leverages LLM to post-process and self-correct recognition errors based on CS and language rules.
+Then outputs the final Cued Speech sequence and corresponding sentences

 ---